San Ramon's Crestview: 1964–1966 homes & subdivision history

 It was the spring of 1964, and in the rolling golden hills of San Ramon, something new was blooming.
 Not wildflowers, but front lawns.
 Not barns, but breezeways.
 The Crestview subdivision made its grand debut in May of that year—a new neighborhood set in what was fondly marketed as the “country club section” of San Ramon Village, a planned community that promised fresh air, wide streets, and a chance to play out the American Dream, one garage door at a time.

 The builder?
 H.C.
 Elliott, a name with big suburban ambitions.
-His plan was bold: 502 homes, all surrounding the community’s newest centerpiece—Country Club Elementary, San Ramon’s very first elementary school.
+His plan was bold: 502 homes, all surrounding the community’s newest centerpiece—Country Club Elementary, San Ramon’s very first new elementary school.
 A school right in the heart of the neighborhood?
 Now that was futuristic thinking.

-Map of Crestview San Ramon
+Map of the Crestview neighborhood in San Ramon, California

-Location of the Crestview neighborhood in San Ramon, California.
+Map of the Crestview neighborhood in San Ramon, California.

 A grand opening—complete with cowboys and helicopters